PM Lee can squat & he’s glad he can #squatgoals

 Upsurge

-An article written by Sarah Zhang for the news site The Atlantic searched for answers to the question regarding why some people just can’t do the “Asian Squat” – which is defined by deep squatting on the heels as compared to squatting on your toes.

-The article featured several photographic examples of Asians doing it perfectly, including that of our very own PM Lee on the cover.
+Deep squatting is defined by squatting on heels with feet flatly and firmly planted on the ground, creating a sturdy, rock-firm stance that can be held in position for extended amount of time.

+The article’s main feature photograph displayed a positive demonstration of the Asian Squat: PM Lee perfecting it like it is second nature.

-The photo featuring PM Lee was originally taken at the White House in Washington D.C. in 2016 when PM Lee and his wife Ho Ching were invited to the highly-cordial White House dinner with then-US President Barack Obama.
+The photo of PM Lee was originally taken at the White House in Washington D.C. in 2016, when PM Lee and his wife Ho Ching were invited to the highly-cordial White House dinner with then-US President Barack Obama.

 Fascinated

-One of his staff members probably saw the article going around in the interwebs, and alerted PM Lee to the existence of the article.

-He was amused, but also fascinated by the science behind squatting, which the article investigates in detail.
+PM Lee was alerted to the existence of The Atlantic article, and he too was amused by his own photo, as well as the science behind squatting, which the article investigated in detail.

-There are indeed some interesting observations made by The Atlantic’s piece on the stereotypical Ah Beng squat.
+The Ah Beng squat is not an ordinary squat if you cannot execute it to perfection.

-For one, there is an observation that the “Asian” squat is something Westerners seemingly can’t do naturally.
+The general observation (i.e. non-scientific inquiry into the subject matter) is that the Asian Squat is something Westerners seemingly can’t do naturally.

-However, ankle flexibility (and proportionately, age) may influence the ability of a person to do these kinds of squats, but practice and body type are also key factors to consider.
+Ankle flexibility and age influence the ability of a person to do these kinds of squats, but practice and body type are also key factors to consider.

-Speaking of practice, Zhang ends the article with an observation that while our ancestors and babies are able to squat naturally, those who are used to western toilets have since lost the skill.
+Speaking of practice, the article observed that while our ancestors and babies are able to squat naturally, those who are used to western-style toilets have since lost the skill.

-But we suppose with PM Lee’s now-iconic squat and Ho Ching’s advocacy for squatting as the best way to relieve ourselves, we can be assured that it’s here to stay – or squat, for the long run.
+But with PM Lee’s now-iconic squat and Ho Ching’s advocacy for squatting as the best way to relieve ourselves, we can be assured that it’s here to stay.

 Here are some totally unrelated but equally interesting stories: